 Shoulders long and sloping.
 Forelegs well boned and straight from elbow to ground when viewed from either front or side.

-Chest of good width and depth, with well sprung barrel ribs.
+Chest of good width and depth, with well sprung barrel ribs - this effect not to be produced by carrying excessive weight.
 Level topline.
 Loins wide, short-coupled and strong.

 Well developed, not sloping to tail; well turned stifle.
 Hocks well let down, cowhocks highly undesirable.